ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Two.png)

 Adding processors to the root canvas is not a best practice.
 Things will get messy very quickly.
 To organise things, NiFi has an object called a process group (PG).
 PGs can be used to logically organize your NiFi environment, setup ACLs, reuse code, etc. Process Groups can be created beforehand and processors will be added to them directly.
 Since we already added several processors, we can select them (ctr-A), right click on one of them, select 'Group', give them a name and click on add.
 ET voila!
+We are already ready to tackle advanced topics now.

 # Lab 3 Platform preparation (admin persona)
 To enforce best practices and governance, there are a few tasks that an admin should do before granting access to the platform.
 These tasks include: